miguelmartinn9/NODE-MartianRobots/README.md

 The output is simply the las position of the robot plus whether it was lost.

 ## How to run
-Project is created with:
-* Lorem version: 12.3
-* Ipsum version: 2.33
-* Ament library version: 999

-## Setup
-To run this project, install it locally using npm:
+1. Make sure to have installed nodeJS and NPM.
+2. Having those, proceed to set up the project.
 ```
-$ cd ../lorem
+$ cd NODE-MartianRobots/
-$ npm install
+$ npm install prompt-sync
-$ npm start
+$ node main.js
 ```

+## Details